Andrew Knapp

-Andrew Michael Knapp (born November 9, 1991) is an American professional baseball catcher in the Detroit Tigers organization.
-He has previously played in MLB for the Philadelphia Phillies, Pittsburgh Pirates, Seattle Mariners and San Francisco Giants.
-He played college baseball for the University of California, Berkeley.
-He was drafted by the Phillies in the second round of the 2013 Major League Baseball draft and ascended through the Phillies' minor league system in four seasons, winning the organization's award for best minor league player in 2015.
+Andrew Michael Knapp (born November 9, 1991) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies, Pittsburgh Pirates, Seattle Mariners, Texas Rangers, and San Francisco Giants.
+He played college baseball for the University of California, Berkeley, and was selected by the Phillies in the second round of the 2013 MLB draft.

-A switch hitter, Knapp made his big league debut in 2017 and served as the team's primary backup catcher for five seasons.
-Known for his defensive skills and ability to handle the pitching staff, he has been called one of the best backup catchers in baseball.
+A switch hitter, Knapp ascended through the Phillies' minor league system in four seasons, winning the organization's award for best minor league player in 2015.
+He made his MLB debut in 2017 and served as the team's primary backup catcher for five seasons.

 Early life

 Knapp was born in Roseville, California, and attended Granite Bay High School in Granite Bay, California.
 During his childhood, he followed his father Mike, a minor league catcher, across the country, visiting 38 states by the time he was five years old and living in at least six of them.
 Though Mike never pushed his sons towards baseball, both played and excelled.
 Mike, who never made the major leagues, was a right-handed hitter, which he attributes as part of the reason he never broke in at the big-league level.
 Andrew started hitting left-handed—and eventually as a switch hitter—at the suggestion of his mother, who wanted her son to avoid her husband's fate.

 After a successful high school career, Knapp was drafted by the Oakland Athletics in the 41st round of the 2010 Major League Baseball draft, but he did not sign.
 Instead, he attended the University of California, Berkeley, to play college baseball in the Pac-12 Conference.
 After struggling throughout his first two seasons, Knapp began to break through during his junior year, when he became a full-time catcher.
 That season, Knapp was third in the conference with a .350 batting average, tied for third with a .544 slugging percentage, ranked fourth with a .434 on-base percentage, and hit eight home runs.

 Over three seasons, he hit .294, with 14 home runs, and 82 runs batted in (RBIs) for the California Golden Bears baseball team.
 In 2012, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League, and was named a league all-star.
 Entering the 2013 MLB Draft, Knapp was viewed as "headlin[ing] the second tier of catchers in this year's class", with scout Mike Rosenbaum projecting that he could be a slightly above-average hitter and defender with average power and an above-average throwing arm.